chadaustin/2016frontend/README.md

 # What is this?

-As of 2016, this is an example project integrating the components of a typical modern web frontend stack.
-There are dozens of technology choices at each level of the stack, but the ones I've selected here are perhaps the most common ones.
+2016frontend is an example project integrating the components of a typical modern web frontend stack as of 2016.
+There are dozens of possible technology choices at each level of the stack, but the ones I've selected here are perhaps the most common ones.

 ## Audience

+This project was written for two groups of people: people who've always wanted to play with those newfangled React and TypeScript things, and people who don't work on the web but are curious what it's like.

 If you live and breathe web frontend, then there won't be anything new here for you.
+I'm sure you have opinions about something I did wrong, so feel free to comment.  :)

 ## TypeScript or Babel?